- Travel and Places»

 The original cellar Johann’s built is still standing at Jacob’s Creek.
 It is a fitting tribute to his lifelong passion for wine.

-Established in 1839 Hahndorf is an historic German town in the Adelaide hills where you can buy authentice German Gifts and Souvenirs, German sausages, go to a Beer Festival or wander around Australia's last German themed town.
+Hahndorf is an historic German town in the Adelaide hills where you can buy authentic German Gifts and Souvenirs, German sausages, go to a Beer Festival or wander around Australia's last German themed town.

 The word Hahndorf simply means Hahn's village, named after the Danish sea captain who transported migrants to Australia then helped them to settle in the Adelaide hills.

 Those who established this town were religiously persecuted in their home Silesia (part of Poland now) They were Lutherans and arrived in Australia in 1838 and established Hahndorf the next year.